A New York State Non-Profit 501(C)3 Educational Corporation

 Starting Aug.
 29th and running thru Oct.
 10th

 Community Reading & Discussion Program

-Join Overlook Mountain Center (OMC), The Hurley Heritage Society (HHS) & Humanities New York (HNY) for a free, four part Community Reading & Discussion group program, exploring Echoes of the American Revolution and the fallout we all still feel today.
+Join Overlook Mountain Center (OMC) & Humanities New York (HNY) for a free, four part Community Reading & Discussion group program, exploring Echoes of the American Revolution and the fallout we all still feel today.

-OMC, HHS & and HNY presents Echoes of the American Revolution: Land, Liberty and Loss.
+OMC & HNY presents Echoes of the American Revolution: Land, Liberty and Loss.
 A free, public reading and discussion program will be offered during four, 2hr sessions, with special guest speakers and reading topics for each session.

 The project is grounded in the historical and ongoing intersections between racial justice, including the centuries-long deprivations endured by Indigenous and Native Americans, and the evolution of the American landscape.
 “Land, Liberty, and Loss” is meant to prompt reflection on assumptions about the human connectedness between the natural and built environments, and to allow us to reconsider in a holistic sense how the Revolution that resulted in the United States connects to or disrupts indigenous histories, our use of natural resources, political development, and national expansion.

 Werst Hurley, NY 12491

 Directions: West Hurley Public Library

 (program subject to change, except dates & times)

 Session 1 Title: Land Lost: Lost Landscapes & Legacies